bfarago/timelinedb/doc/algorithms.md

 - Supports real-time interaction (scrolling, zooming) with minimal latency.

 Unlike true downsampling for signal processing, this method is designed purely for **graphical representation**, and does not alter the underlying data fidelity or sample rate.

+### Sin curve generation

+## Slow Algorithm
+This one uses sin float functions a lot.
+Therefore it takes aprox 200ms runtime (on intel).

+## Faster Sin generation
+This function uses the Rodrivues formula to calculate ratation.
+👉 See [Wiki: Rodrigues formula](https://en.wikipedia.org/wiki/Rodrigues%27_formula) for detailed descriptions of the polinomial rotation algorithm used in TimelineDB.